FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/transport_interface/README.md

     }
 }
 ```
-The pNetworkCredentials will be passed to the pNetworkConnect assigned in the same SetupTransportTestParam function.
+The pNetworkCredentials assigned in the same SetupTransportTestParam function will be passed to the pNetworkConnect.

 ### 6.4.
 Compile and run the transport interface test application
 Compile and run the test application in your development environment.<br>